dangyogi/tile-layout/README.md

         step_height_limit: <exp>
         index_start: <exp>

+    Only step and increment are required.

+    times defaults to None (meaning infinate in both directions)

 To divide the wall into sections, such that each section is individually cropped.

-Note, this is a bit crude...
+Note, this looks a bit crude...

     section:
         pos: [<x>, <y>]